aws-samples/aws-dms-sql-server/README.md

 1. Open the AWS CloudFormation Console
 1. Click the *aws-dms-sql-server* project, right-click and select "*Delete Stack*"
 1. Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
-1. When it is done, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
+1. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.

 ## Contributing